xrcyz/Knowledge-Base/README.md

 **What is a Variational Auto-Encoder?**

 A variational auto-encoder maps the input to an array of of tuples <mean, standard deviation>.
 The inputs to the decoder function are chosen from the probability distribution of possible encodings (an n-dimensional bell curve).
 This smears the data a bit so that it fills in gaps in the latent space, allegedly giving us a smoother transition from one feature to another (such as bearded to non-bearded).
 In other words, "values which are nearby to each other in latent space should have similar reconstructions".
+This allows us to interpolate between latent vectors in a way that might not work with a direct auto-encoder.

 Apparently if you force the network to learn a wider distribution, it encourages the encoder to decorrelate the encoded vector elements, presumably so that pulling one lever doesn't mess with two dials.